What are pests that feed on Boxwoods?

 As a landscaping company, our landscape designers often use Boxwoods in their plans.
 We also see our share of Boxwoods on both residential and commercial properties that we maintain both with landscape maintenance and with our tree services.
 Although a terrific choice for most sites, there are several pests that a property owner should be aware of if they want their Boxwood shrubs to stay beautiful.

-Boxwood Spider Mites: Mites feed on a number of plants, with Boxwoods as no exception.
+Mites feed on a number of plants, and Boxwoods are no exception.
 Their saliva is toxic to plant tissues and causes the yellow stippling you see in this picture.
 As mite populations increase Boxwoods will lose color and leaves will prematurely drop.
 Spraying shrubs with horticultural oil in the dormant season can reduce the population of mites and spraying during the year with mite control materials will also reduce this pest activity.

 Whether you are trying to keep Boxwoods or any other trees and shrubs looking great on your property, we would love to talk to you how our Tree & Shrub Care services can keep your landscape looking fantastic.